openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 ---------------------------------------

 Instead of using *jpylyzer* from the command-line, you can also import it as a module in your own Python programs.
-To do so, put all the *jpylyzer* source files in the same directory as your own code.
+To do so, install jpylyzer with *pip*.
 Then import *jpylyzer* into your code by adding:

-    import jpylyzer
+    from jpylyzer import jpylyzer

 Subsequently you can call any function that is defined in *jpylyzer.py*.
-In practice you will most likely only need the *checkOneFile* function, which can be called in the following way:
+In practice you will most likely only need the *checkOneFile* function.

-    jpylyzer.checkOneFile(file)
+The following minimal script shows how this works:

+    #! /usr/bin/env python

+    from jpylyzer import jpylyzer

+    myFile = "/home/johan/jpylyzer-test-files/aware.jp2"
+    myResult = jpylyzer.checkOneFile(myFile)

-Here, *file* is the path to a file object.
-The function returns an element object that can either be used directly, or converted to XML using the *ElementTree* module[^3].
+Here, *myResult* is an *Element* object that can either be used directly, or converted to XML using the *ElementTree* module[^3].
 The structure of the element object follows the XML output that described in [Chapter 5](#output-format).

-Alternatively, you may only want to import the *checkOneFile* function, in which case the import statement becomes:

-    from jpylyzer import checkOneFile

-This will allow you to call the function as follows:

-    checkOneFile(file)

 Structure of a JP2 file {#structure-jp2}
 =========================